 What do you stand for?
 What are your values?

 Hope, Optimism.
 The simple idea that if other people like me have achieved something, then I have an equal opportunity to achieve it as well.
-It doesn’t guarantee that I will, only that I have the opportunity.
-The rest is up to me.
+It doesn’t guarantee that I will, or that you will.
+Only that we have the opportunity.
+The rest is up to us.

 Curiosity comes next.
-I like to find people like me, who’ve already done what I want to do.
-And I learn from them, I model their success.
-I look for the common patterns.
+Find people like you, who’ve already done what you want to do.
+And learn from them, model their success.
+Look for the common patterns.
 Not just what they did physically, but how they were able to do it mentally.
 The internal process is more important that anything.

 Then you have to test your way forward.
-After you’ve studied the patterns, I make a plan.
-I set a goal and constantly check my progress as I move towards it.
-Remembering to enjoy the process as I go.
+After you’ve studied the patterns, make a plan.
+Set a goal and constantly check your progress as you move towards it.
+Remembering to enjoy the process and develop your system as you go.

 That sounds nice and neat.
-Hope, curiosity, grit, creativity.
 Of course it isn’t always so neat when you’re in the thick of it.
-There’s a lot of failure and course correction involved.
+There’s a lot of failure and soul searching and course correction involved.
 But that’s life as an entrepreneur.

-To me that’s people who create things.
+The people I respect the most are the ones who create things.
 Companies, products, services, technologies, culture.
 The people who make our society tick.
 They don’t sit around talking, they take their dream and they act on it.
 They are out there becoming great.

 Those are the people I want to help.
 I want to be valuable to them.

 How can you help me?

 Well, maybe by sharing some of that hope when you need it.
 That’s what our interviews and turnaround tales are about.
 Because we’re all in that process of becoming who we want to be and it’s never a smooth ride.

 Understanding that our heroes didn’t have a smooth ride either can be a big help.
 To me, to you, to all of us.
 We all face similar challenges in life.
 We all have demons to slay on the journey.